A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 1. Assets

-In the world of balance sheets, assets are what your company owns or controls, from cash to property, equipment, or even that stellar brand you’ve built.
+In balance sheets, assets are what your company owns or controls, from cash to property, equipment, or even that stellar brand you’ve built.

 These are usually divided into current assets (like cash and inventory) and non-current assets (like long-term investments or property).